MahmoudFawzyAOE2/Trello_API_Testing_Project/Readme.md

     ```bash
     git clone https://github.com/MahmoudFawzyAOE2/Trello_API_Testing_Project.git
     ```
-2. Open the Project in a proper IDE (I have used Intelij Idea)
+2. Open the Project in a proper IDE (Intelij Idea, Eclipse,...)

-4. Install the required dependencies using Maven

 6. Reload the project to ensure that the dependencies are downloaded correctly